Learning about AI in the data science classroom

 I have always been a big fan of paper-pencil exams completed in-person when the rest of the course is also balanced with different assessment types (e.g., take-home data analysis portions for the exam or projects).
 I really see the value of the in-person exams, especially in the class following the exams.
 Students really take the time to review and study the course content.
 I am also aware of many limitations that come with paper exams as well and write exams with these limitations in mind.
 For instance, there are many students who are undiagnosed for learning disabilities.
 Thus, I never write long exams and give ample time for completion.

-I have been a big fan of using Gradetools’ AI assistance in image recognition.
-I will continue using Gradetools when grading exams.
+I have been a big fan of using Gradescope’ AI assistance in image recognition.
+I will continue using Gradescope when grading exams.

 My plan is to introduce GitHub Copilot after the midterm.
 I would like students to have a basic understanding of R before meeting Copilot.
 I expect students to use it extensively especially for their final projects that requires an extensive data analysis.